treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 ## setdefault

 It's January 1, 2001 and we're now using Python 2.0!
-We've heard that [dictionaries have a `setdefault` method now][2.0] and we decide to refactor our code to use this new method:
+We've heard that [dictionaries have a `setdefault` method now][2.0] and we decide to refactor our code to use this new method.
+We also decide to use the new `+=` augmented assignment operator:

 ```python
 colors = ["brown", "red", "green", "yellow", "yellow", "brown", "brown", "black"]